acatl/jquery.module/README.md

 ### Step 2.
-Attatch the snippet to your document element by asigning the name of your snippet to the element's custom `data-module-class` attriute:
+Attatch the snippet to your document element by asigning the name of your snippet to the element's custom `data-module-class` attribute:

 ```html
 <div class="module-me" data-module-class="MySnippet">